 Updates on our Church Building

-Due to recent structural issues, we've made the difficult decision to lock the Church building.
-The St. Helen's Parochial Church Council (PCC) is working hand in hand with the Diocese, architects and structural engineers on finding a sustainable solution.
+Due to structural issues, we made the difficult decision to lock the Church building until funding for repairs and restoration can be achieved.
+The St. Helen's Parochial Church Council (PCC) is exploring creative ways to open the Church building safely in staged manner and is working hand in hand with the Diocese, architects and structural engineers on finding a sustainable solution.
 For details on the issues, please read our page on the Building Status.

 Sunday Services have re-started!

-After months of waiting, we have now resumed Sunday Services (11.15am) held outside in the Churchyard at St. Helen's (weather dependent, and COVID guidelines apply).
+After months of waiting, we have now resumed Sunday Services (11.15am) held outside in the Churchyard or in the Chancel at St. Helen's (weather dependent).

 We've found a New Vicar!

 We have a new vicar!
 After an exhaustive search, the Rev. Stephen Coe has stepped back into ministry to shepherd the new benefice of St. Helen's Dry Sandford, St. Peter's Wootton & St. Mary Magdalene Shippon!
-He will officially take on the role mid September, but has been supporting St. Helen's with worship leadership for several years.
 We are extremely grateful, hopeful and expectant for a fruitful future with plans to re-open the Church.

 £20,000 Donation in Honor of the Rev. John Reynolds Received